Investing in diversified mining companies reduces risk while offering exposure to more profitable resource market segments

 In the context of exploration and development, portfolio diversification is a good strategy for junior resource companies especially when challenging financing environments make it difficult to access project-funding capital.
 Diversification can improve working capital and increase cash flow, replenishing one asset in the portfolio from cash generated by another.
 One approach to this strategy involves primarily metals companies supporting their exploration and development activities by acquiring cashflow opportunities in the oil & gas sector.

-Larger mining companies are also diversifying into the oil & gas sector, including Teck Resources (NYSE:TECK) (TSX:TECK.B), the largest diversified resource company in Canada.
-The company—whose main assets are in coal, copper and zinc—joint ventured on the massive Fort Hills oil sands project in Alberta’s Athabascan region.
-This project is expected to reach commercial production at the end of 2018 at a rate of 194,000 barrels per day and begin producing significant cash flow in 2019.
+Larger mining companies are also diversifying into the oil & gas sector, including Teck Resources (NYSE:TECK,TSX:TECK.B), the largest diversified resource company in Canada.
+The company — whose main assets are in coal, copper and zinc — joint ventured on the massive Fort Hills oil sands project in Alberta’s Athabascan region.

 Investing in diversified mining companies